mercadopago/devsite-docs/guides/plugins/unofficial/nuvemshop.en.md

 ### Checkout Pro

-**The buyer will be redirected to Mercado Pago** to make the payment and complete the purchase ----[mlb]---- using payment methods such as Pix, boleto parcelado, Caixa’s virtual debit and money from a Mercado Pago account.
+**The buyer will be redirected to Mercado Pago** to make the payment and complete the purchase----[mlb]---- using payment methods such as Pix, boleto parcelado, Caixa’s virtual debit and money from a Mercado Pago account.
 Once the payment is complete, the buyer will return to your site ------------.

 1. Access the payment ----[mlb]---- [methods settings](https://lojavirtualnuvem.com.br/admin/payments/) ------------ ----[mla, mlm, mlc, mlu, mpe, mco]---- [methods settings](https://mitiendanube.com/admin/payments/) ------------ on your site menu,look for "Mercado Pago" and select "Edit".
 2. In the item "Type of integration" change to the option "Purchase process on Mercado Pago site".